-MMethamphetamine is a highly addictive stimulant that is used as a recreational drug.
+Methamphetamine is a highly addictive stimulant that is used as a recreational drug.
 It is made using amphetamine, a drug used to treat ADD and obesity.
-It can take the form of either a pill, an odorless, white and bitter powder or as a glass-like crystal, known as Crystal Meth.
-Methamphetamine is usually produced in super labs with toxic chemicals that can cause harmful effects to the user and the environment.
-The “high” caused by meth wears off quickly, causing many to use large amounts in a short amount of time, increasing the chance of overdose.
+It can take the form of either a pill, an odorless white powder or as a glass-like crystal that is known as Crystal Meth.

 Like other stimulants, such as Cocaine or Adderall, Methamphetamine increases a one’s alertness and ability to pay attention to something.
 Meth gives a user a lot of energy and reduces drowsiness or sleepiness.
 In fact, it can be very difficult to sleep after using Meth.
 This drug will make you hyperactive, increasing physical activity.
 It can cause someone to talk at a fast pace and for a long time without stopping.
 Most notably, Meth use causes a distinct and powerful sense of euphoria, making it one of the most commonly abused and most addictive drugs that exist today.

 This strong euphoria is caused primarily by an excess amount of Dopamine that is active in the body.
 Methamphetamine interacts with multiple neurotransmitters in the brain, the primary one being Dopamine.
 Meth causes the brain to produce or release an increased amount of Dopamine than is normally released.
 This floods the body with Dopamine, causing the euphoria associated with Meth.